 Cultural Bridge

-Unique opportunity for cultural and academic exchange between Central Asian countries with Uzbekistan's representatives
+The event created a unique opportunity for cultural and academic exchange between Central Asian countries with Uzbekistan's representatives.

 Tashkent, Uzbekistan